 Child Care Licensing

-The Child Care Licensing division works with all child care facilities in Johnson County.
+The Child Care Licensing division works with all child care facilities in Johnson, Miami and Franklin counties in Kansas.
 Kansas Child Care Licensing Law states that anyone providing care for children other than those related by blood, marriage or adoption, must be licensed.